 “I was stepping back a little bit and letting other guys say stuff,” he said.
 “But now it’s time for the defense to play the way it’s supposed to play.
 I need to take charge and lead the way this year.”

 Remember, Brown is only 23 years old.
 Since starting Day 1 as a rookie, older vets have been scattered all around him.
-In Jim Schwartz’s simplified scheme — when the Bills’ ranked No. 4 in the NFL, when they had a league-high 54 sacks, when they dizzied MVP Aaron Rodgers — he didn’t need to shout instruction nearly as much pre-snap, didn't need to set a tone during the week.
+In Jim Schwartz’s simplified scheme – when the Bills’ ranked No. 4 in the NFL, when they had a league-high 54 sacks, when they dizzied MVP Aaron Rodgers – he didn’t need to shout instruction nearly as much pre-snap, didn’t need to coach everyone up during the week.
 Brown camouflaged into a bigger picture.